-The KCHS Trauma Support Specialist will be available for individual observations of children, as well as consultations with teachers and parents.
-At all times, the Agency will make every effort to ensure the safety of children and staff.
+The KCHS Education Coordinator will be available for individual observations of children, as well as consultations with teachers and parents.
+At all times, KCHS will make every effort to ensure the safety of children and staff.

 In extreme cases involving lack of safety, a child may be transitioned from the classroom to a home-based option or a more appropriate setting.